Mookie Betts Player Props: Dodgers vs. White Sox

-Mookie Betts -- with a slugging percentage of .762 in his past 10 games, including six home runs -- will be in action for the Los Angeles Dodgers versus the Chicago White Sox, with Lance Lynn on the mound, on June 13 at 10:10 PM ET.
+Mookie Betts -- with a slugging percentage of .634 in his past 10 games, including four home runs -- will be in action for the Los Angeles Dodgers versus the Chicago White Sox, with Mike Clevinger on the mound, on June 14 at 10:10 PM ET.

 Mookie Betts Game Info & Props vs. the White Sox